 Renaissance Art in England

-The Renaissance (or rebirth) was a cultural art movement that spanned roughly the 14th to the 17th century, beginning in Italy towards the end of the Middle Ages and later spreading through to almost the rest of Continental Europe.
+- It was the rebirth of a cultural art movement that spanned 14th to 17th century Europe with its beginnings in Italy towards the end of the middle ages.

-In England, the Renaissance, which started in the late 1400s (15th-century) to the early 1600s (17th-century), is associated with the pan-European Renaissance which began in Italy in the late 1300s (14th century) and according to art history is divided into three periods namely the Early Renaissance, the Middle Renaissance and the Late Renaissance, with each of these periods further subdivided into four eras.
+In England, the Renaissance, which started in the late 1400s (15th-century) to the early 1600s (17th-century), is associated with the pan-European Renaissance which began in Italy in the late 1300s (14th century) and according to art history is divided into three periods - Early Renaissance, Middle Renaissance and the Late Renaissance, with each of these periods being subdivided into four distinct eras.

 Early Renaissance in England

-This period was during the reigns of Henry VII, Henry VIII, Edward VI and Queen Mary.
-At this time, Gothic Art and Architectural forms dominated the decorative arts scene but were soon to be faded out.
+Tudor Era - This period was during the reigns of Henry VII, Henry VIII, Edward VI and Queen Mary.
+At this time, Gothic Art and Architectural forms still dominated the decorative arts scene but were soon to be faded out.
 Soon, there evolved a gradual introduction and adoption of Italian Renaissance forms.

-Jacobean Era - By now, Gothic features were moving into oblivion, and there began a noticeable Flemish influence.
-Renaissance forms are now freely used and expressed in the decorative arts and strap work carving (carved wooden arabesques and rinceau patterns) became popular features of art and décor.
+Jacobean Era - By now, Gothic features were moving into oblivion and there began a noticeable Flemish influence.
+Renaissance forms are now freely used and expressed in the decorative arts.
+Strapwork carving (carved wooden arabesques and rinceau patterns) and ornamentation became popular features of art and décor.

 The Middle Renaissance

-This period is also referred to as the Stuart or Carolean period.
-There was much French Baroque sway, and the decorative arts depicted 'formalism' in design characteristics.
-Rooms were expansively panelled and interior spaces were furnished with ornately carved furnishings and rich lavish textiles.
+Restoration Period - This era is also referred to as the Stuart or Carolean era.
+There was a lot of French Baroque sway and the decorative arts depicted 'formalism' in their design characteristics.
+Rooms were expansively panelled and interior spaces were furnished with ornately carved furnishings covered in rich lavish textiles.

-This era was during the reigns of George I and some part of the reign of George II.
-At this time of Renaissance history, pine and walnut was used for architectural interiors, but the details and proportions of the elements were heavy and bulky.
-Furniture was built strictly with mahogany, and popular and bespoke furniture works include those of the early Chippendale style of furniture and cabinetry works.
+Early Georgian Period – This time was during the reigns of George I and some parts of the reign of George II.
+At this time, pine and walnut were used for architectural interiors, but the details and proportions of the elements were heavy and bulky.
+Furniture was built strictly with mahogany, and popular and bespoke furniture works include those of the early Chippendale style of furniture and cabinetry.

 Late Renaissance England

-The late Renaissance in England began at the tail end of the Age of Mahogany and through the Age of Satinwood.
+The late Renaissance in England began at the tail-end of the Age of Mahogany and continued through the Age of Satinwood.
 It was sub-divided into:

-George II and George III reigned during this period of art in England.
-This was the Age of Mahogany, and famous furniture maker Thomas Chippendale, who reached a high peak of fame, more than any other cabinetmaker in England, capitalised on the trends of the times by refining them using the finest mahogany woods, and constructed his forms in a solid and perfect manners.
+Middle Georgian Era - George II and George III reigned during this period of art revival in England.
+This was the Age of Mahogany, and the famous furniture maker Thomas Chippendale, who reached a high peak of fame more than any other cabinetmaker in England, capitalised on the trends of the times by refining them using the finest mahogany woods.
+He constructed his forms in solid and perfect manners.
 This period saw a trend towards lighter proportions of form in interior design and handmade furniture making.

-The end of the reign of George III fell within this Renaissance Age of Satinwood.
-There was a great influence of Greek decorative arts on art and design.
-Adam brothers were designers of the neoclassic style, and were known for their architectural designs, interior design and furniture.
+Late Georgian Era - The end of the reign of George III fell within the Age of Satinwood and there was a great influence of the Greek decorative arts on art forms and design.
+The famous Adam brothers were designers of the neoclassic style and were known for their architectural designs, interior design and bespoke furniture.
 They were primarily the leaders in decorative arts of England.
 Hepplewhite, Chippendale and Sheraton were the bespoke upholsterers and cabinet makers of the period.

-This was the beginnings of the growth of industrialisation, and subsequently mass production of furniture.
-Eclecticism reigned during this Late Renaissance period.
-There was a colourless, drab interest in art expression, but in all probability, the most laudable industrial art development of the Victorian Era was the production of textiles, specifically chintzes, and flowers, meadows, fields and brook sides was the source of inspiration for the period’s textile designers.
+Victorian - This was the beginnings of the growth of industrialisation, and subsequently mass production of furniture.
+Eclecticism reigned during the late Renaissance period.
+There was a colourless, drab interest in artistic expressions, but in all probability, the most laudable industrial art development during the Victorian Era was the production of textiles like chintz.
+Flowers, meadows, green fields and brooksides were the source of inspiration for the Victorian era’s textile designers.

 Source: Interior Design And Decoration, by S. Whiton